treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Do

 * Use consistent and descriptive identifiers and names.
-* Make judicious use of white space and indentation to make code easer to read.
+* Make judicious use of white space and indentation to make code easier to read.
-* Store [ISO-8601][iso-8601] compliant time and date information `YYYY-MM-DD HH:MM:SS.SSSSS`.
+* Store [ISO-8601][iso-8601] compliant time and date information (`YYYY-MM-DD HH:MM:SS.SSSSS`).
 * Try to use only standard SQL functions instead of vendor specific functions for reasons of portability.
-* Keep code succinct and devoid of redundant SQL—unnecessary quoting or parentheses or `WHERE` clauses that can otherwise be derived.
+* Keep code succinct and devoid of redundant SQL—such as unnecessary quoting or parentheses or `WHERE` clauses that can otherwise be derived.
 * Include comments in SQL code where necessary.
 Use the C style opening `/*` and closing `*/` where possible otherwise preceed comments with `--` and finish